sergiocollado/potpourri/notes_kubernetes.md

 ### StatefulSet

 A StatefulSet is similar to a Deployment in that the Pods use the same container spec.
 The Pods created through Deployment are not given persistent identities, however; by contrast, Pods created using StatefulSet have unique persistent identities with stable network identity and persistent disk storage.
 So for persistent storage, the StatefulSet is the best option, defining a network storage.
-In A StatetufSet, the ordern in which the pods are created is also defined, this doesn`t happen in a Deployment.
+In A StatetufSet, the ordern in which the pods are created is also defined, this doesn't happen in a Deployment.

 StatefulSet is better use when the instances are needed to come up in a given order, and/or the instances need a stable name or network address.
 Watch out when defining a StatefulSet, because you have to define a Service name (headless Service)